 Sensitivity assessment.
 Although nutrients may not affect kelps directly, indirect effects such as turbidity may significantly affect photosynthesis.
-Furthermore organic enrichment may denude the associated community.
-However, the biotope is probably 'Not sensitive' at the benchmark levels (i.e. compliance with WFD criteria).
+Furthermore nutrient enrichment may denude the associated community.
+However, the biotope is probably 'Not sensitive' (resistance is 'High' and resilience is 'High) at the benchmark level (i.e. compliance with WFD criteria).